Home

 Eligibility for Compensatory Leave

-Eligibility for TOIL isn't universal.
-Employees covered under Part IV of the Employment Act (workmen earning up to $4,500 per month and non-workmen earning up to $2,600 per month) are generally entitled to overtime pay, not TOIL.
-However, employees in managerial or executive roles often negotiate TOIL provisions within their employment contracts or company policies.
+Eligibility for this type of leave isn't universal.
+Employees covered under Part IV of the Employment Act (workmen earning up to $4,500 per month and non-workmen earning up to $2,600 per month) are generally entitled to overtime pay.
+However, employees in managerial or executive roles often negotiate this leave provisions within their employment contracts or company policies.

-• Accrual: Employees accumulate TOIL hours for working extra hours beyond their normal schedule.
+• Accrual: Employees accumulate compensatory leave for working extra hours beyond their normal schedule.

 • Calculation: The calculation method varies.
 It might involve banking the exact extra hours worked, accruing a percentage of annual working hours, or accumulating up to a rolling cap (e.g., a maximum of 20 hours within a 3-month period).

-• Redemption: Employees request to use accrued TOIL, specifying dates and hours.
+• Redemption: Employees request to use accrued leave, specifying dates and hours.
 Managers review requests, considering workload and deadlines, approving or denying them within a reasonable timeframe (e.g., 48 hours).

-• Documentation: All TOIL arrangements should be documented in writing and recorded in the employee's personnel file.
+• Documentation: All compensatory leave arrangements should be documented in writing and recorded in the employee's personnel file.

-Accrued TOIL doesn't last indefinitely.
+Accrued leave doesn't last indefinitely.
 Employers typically set expiry periods (e.g., within the same calendar year, 6 months, or 12 months of accrual).
 This encourages timely usage and manages company liability.

-Upon employment termination, employers may compensate employees for unused TOIL, calculated fairly according to the agreed-upon terms.
+Upon employment termination, employers may compensate employees for unused leaves, calculated fairly according to the agreed-upon terms.
 This is not a mandatory practice.

 Compensatory Leave vs. Compassionate Leave